spasmann/iQMC/README.md

 ```
 A full list of initialization parameters is below.

-The initialization data object is then used to initialize the Source Iteration.
+The parameters data object is then used to initialize the Source Iteration.
 The Source Iteration algorithm is then executed with the *Run* function.
 Ex:
 ```
     # initialize source iteration